-As noted in Section 1.1-B, the Review Committee established agency performance measures that are categorized as objectives or action plans under the goals of the strategic plan.
-The Review Committee evaluates the agency annually based on the performance measures.
+As noted in Section 1.1-B, the PURC established agency performance measures that are categorized as objectives or action plans under the goals of the strategic plan.
+The PURC evaluates the agency annually based on the performance measures.
 As part of the evaluation, the Committee conducts an annual survey of individuals who have had contact with the ORS concerning matters filed with the Public Service Commission (PSC).
 This includes matters negotiated by the ORS as well as matters heard by the PSC in which the ORS participated.
 The Committee also conducts an annual survey of ORS employees.
-The information from these surveys is used by the Review Committee to evaluate the ORS performance and that of the Executive Director.
-Regularly scheduled meetings of the ORS Executive Director with the Review Committee's Chair of the ORS Subcommittee provide another means for ensuring ongoing input from and communication with the Review Committee.
+The information from these surveys is used by the PURC to evaluate the ORS performance and that of the Executive Director.